 There’s even more on top of that, believe me.

 It will take a little time for users to get fully acquainted with everything that’s included.
-One, because there is so much, and two, because HubSpot has their own jargon and way of doing things known as inbound marketing.
+One, because there is so much, and two, because HubSpot has its own jargon and way of doing things known as inbound marketing.

 This isn’t a downside at all, considering how many companies have used inbound marketing to explode their customer base.

 If you are already all about inbound marketing, HubSpot is an obvious choice for CRM software.
 And even if you aren’t, the platform is flexible enough to work for any strategy, and easy enough to get people on board.